utdesign-makerspace/Flashforge-for-Cura/README.md

 ## Changelog

+v0.5 (Feb 14, 2020) - DUAL extrusion support!

 v0.4 (Feb 1, 2020) - Linux support in install script (thanks @toluschr)

-v.0.3 (Jan 25, 2020) - Decreased first layer speed to 15 mm/s for even better adhesion.
+v0.3 (Jan 25, 2020) - Decreased first layer speed to 15 mm/s for even better adhesion.
 You can override that in settings.

-v.0.2 (Jan 24, 2020) - Fixed bug with incorrect init/wipe code for right extruder.
+v0.2 (Jan 24, 2020) - Fixed bug with incorrect init/wipe code for right extruder.
 Slowed down default initial layer speed to 20 mm/s for better adhesion.

-v.0.1 (Jan 22, 2020) - Initial commit
+v0.1 (Jan 22, 2020) - Initial commit

 ## Description

 This is a complete functional Cura profile for FlashForge Creator Pro.
-Tested with Cura 4.4.1.
-Single extrusion so far, but will add dual later.
+Tested with Cura 4.4.1 (single only) and 4.5-beta (single and dual).

 Inspired by and based on the following work:

 1. Toylerrr's Cura profile on GitHub: https://github.com/Toylerrr/Flashforge-for-Cura